abiosoft/caddy-inspect/README.md

 > This plugin is intended for development purposes only, sensitive information may be exposed if used in a production environment.

 - The plugin is tailored towards Caddyfile config.
 However, JSON config can be used with limited experience.
+- Due to the in-built [order of directives](https://caddyserver.com/docs/caddyfile/directives#directive-order) in Caddy, `inspect` is more predictable in a `route` block.
+Otherwise, it is ordered after the `encode` directive.
 - The information displayed are read-only and cannot be modified.
 - HTTP request and response bodies cannot be inspected.
 It is a deliberate limitation until there is a strong argument in favour.
 - The plugin stemmed from a personal use-case.
 Feedbacks would be appreciated to accommodate more use-cases.